hortonworks/cloudbreak/docs/recipes.md

 - --timeout "integer": timeout of the script execution
 - --publicInAccount "flag": flags if the template is public in the account

-Recipes are ready to attach to a hostgroup, for more information about hostgroups please jump to [Create cluster](https://github.com/sequenceiq/cloudbreak#create-cluster) section or visit the shell [documentation](https://github.com/sequenceiq/cloudbreak-shell#configure-a-host-groups).
+Recipes are ready to use at hostgroup configuration.